 - 1 tablespoon fresh dill weed (or substitute 1/2 teaspoon dried)

 - Optional: lemon, dill weed, and additional Parmesan (for garnish)

-Stir a couple of spoonsful of the sauce into the cooked, drained pasta to keep it from sticking together.
+Stir a couple of spoonfuls of the sauce into the cooked, drained pasta to keep it from sticking together.

 Serve shrimp, asparagus, and sauce over your favorite hot cooked pasta (linguine is my favorite) and garnish with remaining lemon slices, dill sprigs, and additional grated Parmesan cheese.

-• Please do not add oil to the pasta cooking water.
-Oil will seal the exterior of the pasta and the sauce will slide off.
+- Do not add oil to the pasta cooking water.
+Oil will seal the exterior of the pasta, and the sauce will slide off.
 This sauce is not meant to be extremely thick, such as a cheese sauce.

 - If you are unable to use wine, a non-alcoholic wine may be substituted.